 The best way to make it stop is to see a medical professional.
 Any licensed doctor is able to diagnose and treat depression.
 However, as with most specific medical issues, a specialist is ideal.
 In this case, we want to see a psychiatrist.
 They may get a bad rap from people who are uneducated about mental health, but they are just like any other doctor, sometimes even nicer.
 A psychiatrist is also ideal if we also have anxiety, have used substances, or have any other co-occurring disorder.

 Our doctor can prescribe any number of treatments for us, depending on our unique situation, including therapy (or counseling,) medication, diets, and many other types of treatments.
-Because depression can often be a long-term or lifelong condition, and it impacts all aspects of our lives, an outpatient treatment program like Potomac Programs is really helpful to help us learn more about improving our mental health.
+Because depression can often be a long-term or lifelong condition, and it impacts all aspects of our lives, an outpatient treatment program like Embark Behavioral Health is really helpful to help us learn more about improving our mental health.
 This program also helps to improve our communication skills, transform the way we look at life and more.
 In many situations, it can be used as an alternative to hospitalization.

 Coming Out of the Darkness